 While recent promotion of plans in East Jerusalem has not included the two internationally designated red lines of E-1 and Givat Hamatos, the ramp-up of private settlement activity in the Old City and surrounding belt of Palestinian neighborhoods – known in the settler lexicon as the “Holy (or Historic) Basin” – is of urgent significance to both the fabric of its neighborhoods and the two-state solution.
 Developments in this highly contested and volatile area should be serious cause for alarm, particularly given the volume and pace of new plan promotion.

-More on Construction and Planning
+More on Building and Planning

 Two Months Before the End of the Year, 2020 is Already the Record Year for Home Demolitions in East Jerusalemblog